Drug & Alcohol Rehab County Durham & Near County Durham

 These symptoms may vary based on severity.
 They’ll typically start within 6 to 12 hours of your last dose, will peak after 1 to 3 days and will usually subside after a week.

-Once you’ve completed detox, you can move forward with mental health treatments, and then a relapse prevention plan.
+Once you’ve completed detox at rehab, you can move forward with mental health treatments, and then a relapse prevention plan.

 Overcome your addiction to heroin with the help of a drug and alcohol rehab in County Durham – call our admissions team on 0800 088 66 86